top of page

 A Little Bit Fancy: Shandy's Elderflower Cordial & Elderflower Fizz

-Every now and then, a product comes along that makes you stop and go, “Ooh, that’s a bit special.”
-Shandy’s Elderflower Cordial and Elderflower Fizz are exactly that - handmade in small batches using the kind of simple, handed-down methods that just work.
+Every now and then, a product comes along that makes you stop and say, “Ooh, that’s a little bit special.”
+Shandy’s Elderflower Cordial and Elderflower Fizz are exactly that!
+Handmade in small batches, they use simple, handed-down methods that just work.

 Sharon & Andy of Shandy's Products